damiank1106/foodcartops/docs/SUPABASE_SETUP.md

 | `operation_manager` | Operation Manager | 1111 | system-user-operation-manager |
 | `inventory_clerk` | Inventory Clerk | 2222 | system-user-inventory-clerk |

-**⚠️ IMPORTANT:** These are stored as SHA-256 hashes in the database.
-Never store plaintext PINs.
+**⚠️ IMPORTANT:** PINs are now stored as plain text in the `pin` column for simplicity.

-**PRODUCTION:** Change these default PINs immediately after setup using the app's PIN reset feature.
+**PRODUCTION:** Change these default PINs immediately after setup using the app's user management feature (General Manager or Developer only).

 ### Legacy Role Migration